sanskrit/raw_etexts/mixed/ebhAratI-sampat/stotrasAhityam/stotrasAhityasambaddhapustakAni/bhakttakusumAnjaliH.md

 sought blessings from the Guru and got those treasures, and they were urged to found the city as the capital of an empire.

- The above story is pieced together for the first time from the data of the [](# "Madras Oriental Mss.
-No 12772,") *[Rajakalanirnaya](# "Madras Oriental Mss.
-No 12772,")*of Vidyaranya and the [Chronicles](# "Elliot and Dowson: Vol. III. pp. 245, 246, 614.")of Barni and Ibn Batuta, and of [Nuniz](# "Sewell: A Forgotton Empire, pp. 293--295.").
+ The above story is pieced together for the first time from the data of the [[^4] *Rajakalanirnaya[^4]*of Vidyaranya and the Chronicles[^6]of Barni and Ibn Batuta, and of Nuniz[^7].
 The Rajah of Kampili "Aled for shelter to a fortress called *Crynamata*which was by the bank of the river and contained much provision and water."
 Five thousand men secreted the property here.
 Sewell has considered it possible that the first syllable represents the word Sri.
 I identify Crynamata with Srnga Matha.
 I also restore *Kampili* from Kambala of Barni's printed text, as Elliot has noted that the Mss. have*Kambila* which is Ibn Batuta's spelling for Kampili.
-The name of the Kampili Rajah is [Ramanatha](# " The Mysore Archaeological Survey Report wonders who this Ramanatha was!"),according to Nuniz and *Raja Paddhati*.
+The name of the Kampili Rajah is Ramanatha[^8],according to Nuniz and *Raja Paddhati*.
 He was canonised and his is the Samadhi temple at Sringeri near that of Vidya Sankara.
 The event belongs to the year 1336.
-Vijayanagar was founded, and Harihara crowned on the 7th May [1337](# "Vide My article on ")
+Vijayanagar was founded, and Harihara crowned on the 7th May 1337[^9]

+[^4]: "Madras Oriental Mss.
+No 12772,"

+[^6]: "Elliot and Dowson: Vol. III. pp. 245, 246, 614."

+[^7]: "Sewell: A Forgotton Empire, pp. 293--295."

+[^8]: " The Mysore Archaeological Survey Report wonders who this Ramanatha was!"

+[^9]: "Vide My article on "